n8n-io/n8n-docs/docs/hosting/scaling/execution-modes-processes.md

 ### Queue

 `Queue` mode is designed for handling high workloads.
-In this mode you run multiple instances of n8n: one main instance is required for triggering some workflows and allowing user access via UI, while the other worker instances process the executions.
+In this mode you run multiple instances of n8n: one main instance is required for triggering some workflows and allowing user access through the UI, while the other worker instances process the executions.
 You can also add dedicated instances to handle incoming webhooks.

 `Queue` mode requires more setup than `regular` mode, but provides great scalability and stability with minimal latency.